-- 2.27.2 The providing of Gaming Equipment to the Gaming Operation; - 2.27.3 The extension of or guarantee of any financing for the Authority or a Gaming Facility by any person or entity other than MBPI or another federally-recognized Indian tribe (provided the tribe has been subject to NIGC regulation for a minimum of five (5) years, and has no record of NIGC violations) provided, however, a Chartered Institutional Investor that provides the extension of or guarantee of any financing for the Authority does not constitute Gaming Services (and therefore is not required to be licensed pursuant to this Ordinance) and those extensions of credit to the Authority provided in the ordinary course of business. purposes of this Ordinance "Chartered Institutional Investor" shall mean "any person or firm that qualifies as an "accredited investor" under the regulations of the United States Securities and Exchange Commission which extends credit or buys loans in the ordinary course of business: - 2.27.4 To the extent not covered by Section 14, the provision of any services by a management contractor, or - 2.27.5 The construction of Gaming Facilities or ancillary Gaming Facility properties. - 2.28 "Gaming Support Employee" means any employee or person employed by the Operation who performs employment duties that are not gaming related activities and do not meet the definition of "Gaming Employee," including employees having access to non-public areas but not restricted related areas of the Gaming Facility.
-Gaming Support Employees are not required to be licensed. - 2.29 "Indirect Financial Interest" means when a corporation is a party to a contract, any person who is a director or who holds at least 5% of the issued and outstanding stock alone or in combination with another stockholder who is a spouse, parent, child or sibling when the corporation is publicly traded or the top ten (10) shareholders for a privately held corporation. - 2.30 "Indian Lands" means lands within the limits of the Tribe's reservation; or land over which the Tribe exercises governmental power that is either held in trust by the United States for the benefit of the Tribe or individual; or held by the Tribe or individual citizen of the Tribe subject to restriction by the United States against alienation. - 2.31 "Key Employee" means:
+- 2.28.1 The providing of Gaming Equipment to the Gaming Operation; - 2.28.2 The extension of or guarantee of any financing for the Authority or a Gaming Facility by any person or entity other than MBPI or another federally-recognized Indian tribe (provided the tribe has been subject to NIGC regulation for a minimum of five (5) years, and has no record of NIGC violations) provided, however, a Chartered Institutional Investor that provides the extension of or guarantee of any financing for the Authority does not constitute Gaming Services (and therefore is not required to be licensed pursuant to this Ordinance) and those extensions of credit to the Authority provided in the ordinary course of business.
+For purposes of this Ordinance "Chartered Institutional Investor" shall mean "any person or firm that qualifies as an "accredited investor" under the regulations of the United States Securities and Exchange Commission which extends credit or buys loans in the ordinary course of business; - 2.28.3 To the extent not covered by Section 14, the provision of any services by a management contractor, or - 2.28.4 The construction of Gaming Facilities or ancillary Gaming Facility properties. - 2.29 "Indirect Financial Interest" means when a corporation is a party to a contract, any person who is a director or who holds at least 5% of the issued and outstanding stock alone or in combination with another stockholder who is a spouse, parent, child or sibling when the corporation is publicly traded or the top ten (10) shareholders for a privately held corporation. - 2.30 "Indian Lands" means lands within the limits of the Tribe's reservation; or land over which the Tribe exercises governmental power that is either held in trust by the United States for the benefit of the Tribe or individual; or held by the Tribe or individual citizen of the Tribe subject to restriction by the United States against alienation. - 2.31 "Key Employee" means: - 2.31.1 Any person who performs one or more of the following functions for the gaming operation: - (A) Bingo Caller; - (B) Counting Room Supervisor;